oceanicsdotio/oceanics.io/README.md

 Most of the frontend features are related to space.
 Screen space, real space, and the representation of real space in screen space.

 We use a number of spatial data structures, algorithms, and approaches to provide excellent performance.
 The goal is to always support average devices on flaky networks.
+This section provides a introduction and references.

 ### Right-triangulated irregular networks